ArturoDent/find-and-transform/README.md

 > New for v4.7: `runWhen` and `ignoreWhiteSpace` arguments, the `"restrictFind": "matchAroundCursor"` option and the `"find": "${getFindInput}"` variable.

+> New for v4.8: `preserveSelections` argument, do not move any cursors or change existing selections in any way.

 1. &nbsp; Find and transform text in a single file with many kinds of transforms.
 2. &nbsp; Search across files with pre-defined options.
 3. &nbsp; Do a series of find and replaces in the current file.